ozanComp/admobhelper/README.md

 -----------

 For Banner Ads:
-Using AdMobBanner.
+Using AdMobBanner Object.

 For Interstitial Ads:
-Using AdMobInterstitial.
+Using AdMobInterstitial Object.

 For Native Ads:
-Using AdMobNative.
+Using AdMobNative Object.

 For Reward Ads:
-Using AdMobReward.
+Using AdMobReward Object.

 For App Open Ads:
-Using AdMobAppOpen.
+Using AdMobAppOpen Object.

 Example App
 -----------